 Hope isn’t lost.
 There are ways to capture photos of corporate events that are unique and spark the interest of potential attendees.
-Use these tips from professional photographers to create compelling corporate event photography that sells registrations.
+Use these event photography tips from professional photographers to create compelling corporate event photos that sell registrations.

 Get more tips in The Ultimate Guide to Event Photography.

 Event photography tip #1: Shoot from creative angles